 The six programs have been created to get the most bang out of the buck and address the widest needs and most underserved communities.
 Here is a synopsis:

 - Broadband Equity, Access, and Deployment (BEAD) Program: This is, by far, the largest of the programs and will distribute a whopping $42.45 billion of the total funds.
 Under this program each state (and D.C and P.R.) will receive an initial $100 million to support planning efforts.
 The participating states and territories ($100 million will be divided equally amongst US territories) will need to submit a 5-year action plan.
-The remaining funding will be distributed based on several considerations and highest need (most unserved areas).
+The remaining funding will be distributed based on several considerations and the highest need (most unserved areas).

 - Enabling Middle Mile Broadband Infrastructure Program: Provides $1 billion for the construction, improvement, and acquisition of middle mile infrastructure.
-This program is specifically in place to get the Internet backbone closer to unserved/underserved areas and to help make the last mile connection easier and more affordable.
+This program is specifically in place to get the Internet backbone closer to unserved/underserved areas and to help make the last-mile connection easier and more affordable.

 - Tribal Broadband Connectivity Program (TBCP): Provides $2 billion to tribal governments to be used for broadband deployment on tribal lands, as well as for telehealth, distance learning, broadband affordability, and digital inclusion.
-These funds are in addition to the already existing Tribal Broadband Connectivity Program which has provided $980 million for tribal connectivity.
+These funds are in addition to the already existing Tribal Broadband Connectivity Program, which has provided $980 million for tribal connectivity.

 - Digital Equity Act Programs: Three grant programs that promote digital inclusion and equity to ensure that all individuals and communities have the skills, technology, and capacity needed to reap the full benefits of our digital economy.
-The goal of these programs is to promote the meaningful adoption and use of broadband services across the targeted populations in the Act, including low-income households, aging populations, incarcerated individuals, veterans, individuals with disabilities, individuals with a language barrier, racial and ethnic minorities, and rural inhabitants
+The goal of these programs is to promote the meaningful adoption and use of broadband services across the targeted populations in the Act, including low-income households, aging populations, incarcerated individuals, veterans, individuals with disabilities, individuals with a language barrier, racial and ethnic minorities, and rural inhabitants.

-- State Digital Equity Planning Grant Program:$60 million formula grant program for states and territories to develop digital equity plans.
+- State Digital Equity Planning Grant Program: $ 60 million formula grant program for states and territories to develop digital equity plans.

-- State Digital Equity Capacity Grant Program: $1.44 billion formula grant program for states and territories distributed via annual grant programs over 5 years to implement digital equity projects and support the implementation of digital equity plans.
+- State Digital Equity Capacity Grant Program: $1.44 billion formula grant program for states and territories distributed via annual grant programs over five years to implement digital equity projects and support the implementation of digital equity plans.

 Since the states are receiving the funds, they will establish their own rules and procedures for awarding subgrants in consultation with NTIA.
-There are some basic capabilities that will be required to be verified by applicants including, financial, technical, operational, and managerial.
+There are some basic capabilities that will be required to be verified by applicants including financial, technical, operational, and managerial.

 The funding can be used for several purposes, including: